 - 3.33 DfE Minerals and Petroleum Branch has responsibility for collecting the Annual Mineral Statement of Quarry Output for Northern Ireland.
-However, due to a change in legislation, the last available information on minerals by type and tonnage of material extracted and their cumulative value to the local economy was for 2010 when the EVB was published as part of the POP. - 3.34 Returns had not been published by DfE for a number of years so the latest data covers the year 2016 (Table 6 Appendix 1).
-DfE have indicated that data from years 2011 through to 2017 will be published shortly.
-DfE notes that due to variations in responses for individual years that information presented should not be assumed to represent trends in output over this period. - 3.35 Under 'The Quarries (Northern Ireland) Order 1983' part 18, there is a requirement on owners, occupiers or agents of quarries to submit an annual return.
+The most recent available information on minerals by type and tonnage of materials extracted their cumulative value (NI) is published on DfE's website, however local data for DCSDC is limited as only three operators have filed minerals returns in 2020 with no returns for the DCSDC area in 2019.
+(2021 Update) - 3.34 DfE explain that due to variations in the number of responses for individual years, it cannot be assumed that they represent trends in output over this period.
+This therefore makes it difficult to make estimates of future production needs based on past trends.
+DCSDC will continue to liaise with DfE and minerals operators and agents to ensure further information is sought prior to the Independent Examination and the LPP. - 3.35 Under 'The Quarries (Northern Ireland) Order 1983' part 18, there is a requirement on owners, occupiers or agents of quarries to submit an annual return.